meshery/meshery/docs/pages/guides/mesheryctl/running-system-checks-using-mesheryctl.md

 ### Post deployment check

 Here, the command runs several checks to determine if the system is good to deploy a service mesh over a kubernetes cluster using Meshery.
 The checks done here are:
- - Docker healthchecks
+ - Docker health checks
- - Kubernetes healthchecks
+ - Kubernetes health checks
- - Kubernetes version healthchecks
+ - Kubernetes version health checks
- - Meshery version healthchecks
+ - Meshery version health checks
- - Meshery Adapter healthchecks
+ - Meshery Adapter health checks

 To run post-deployment checks, type the following command:
 <pre class="codeblock-pre">